 ACE plans will be designed to address three inter-related objectives: (1) address local priorities and needs, such as maintaining electric service when utility service is unavailable, or creating local jobs and economic benefits, or retrofitting buildings for efficiency and decarbonization, or enhancing local mobility services; (2) supporting statewide goals for decarbonization, social and environmental equity and resilience, and (3) improving the operation and reducing the costs of California’s power grid by flattening net load profiles at the circuit level, offsetting the need for grid infrastructure investment, and providing grid services to both the distribution system and the wholesale power market.

 Wildfires and other disruptive events always have local impacts, so resilience strategies must be locally based.
 Greenhouse gas emissions are driven by local patterns of fossil-fuel use, which cities and counties can address through housing densification, transit-oriented development, land use and zoning, building codes and carbon-free mobility services.
 At the same time, not all cities and counties in California have the resources and expertise to develop high-quality ACE plans without substantial state support.
 We therefore need legislation to establish the ACE program so as to reach and empower all cities and counties in California in a “bottom-up-meets-top-down” strategy for achieving our decarbonization, equity and resilience goals.

 The ACE initiative is proposing new legislation for the 2020 legislative session to include the following elements:

-In the coming months the Center for Climate Protection will be developing additional details of the ACE initiative in collaboration with California stakeholders interested in pursuing the ideas described above.
+In the coming months The Climate Center will be developing additional details of the ACE initiative in collaboration with California stakeholders interested in pursuing the ideas described above.
 If you would like to discuss this initiative with members of the ACE team please contact Kurt Johnson (see below).
 If you would like to be added to our mailing list to receive future updates, click here.